-External test reports are issued on paper only.
+External test reports are issued on paper only via the post.
 They will not be available on Healthlinks.
-However, they will be available electronically within Beaumont Hospital to the requesting clinician.
-The result will also be scanned into the patient file and available from the Consultant secretary.
+The report will also be scanned into the patient's record on Powerchart where it will be available to the requesting clinician.